HarshiniAiyyer/newsguardian/README.md

 * Code-Mixed statements in text
 * Temporal News and Profanity Checking functionality
-* Exploration of Quantum Computing Techniques
+* Threshold Modeling for Semantic Similarity

 # Making Contributions
 Contributions to Newsguardian are welcome.
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.